hpc-carpentry/hpc-carpentry.github.io/_posts/2020/06/2020-06-26-online-workshop-logistics-and_screen-layouts.md

 i.e., showing the most amount of information and tools on the screen at once
 - Trying to make windows a quarter of a screen utilize the auto grid-snapping feature in many operating systems.
-- Alt-Tab is an option to toggle between screens, but the quick toggle relies on last active window.
+- Alt-Tab is an option to toggle between screens, but the quick toggle relies on the last active window.
 So we will try to optimize window toggling via mouse clicks.

 **An aside on window managers**: A window manager is a program that helps easily place your application windows on a screen.
 Here are some suggested windows managers that are relatively easy to use without going down the rabbit hole of tiling window managers you need to program